Doviic/databasesystems/README.md

 # the produced code can be deployed (rsynced) to a remote server
 $ npm run build
 ```
+Note: You only need to run npm install the first time setting the environment.

 ### Code scaffolding